apache/tvm-rfcs/rfcs/0063-clarifying-buffer-declaration-and-access.md

 **Explicit `DeclBuffer` IR construct**

-`T.buffer_decl` is not an explicit statement in TIR - There is no such node in TIR.
+`T.decl_buffer` is not an explicit statement in TIR - There is no such node in TIR.
+`T.decl_buffer` returns either:
+- A Buffer node whose data member points to the aliased Buffer.
+- A Buffer node whose data member is a new pointer-type Var (the var is expected to be initialized via tir::Allocate elsewhere)"

 The current behavior of `TVMScriptPrinter` is to implicitly print a `T.buffer_decl` at the beginning of `PrimFunc` for any undefined buffers.
 The implicit behavior can be error-prone.
 In light of the migration, we should consider an explicit `DeclBuffer` as part of the IR.
-This will be furthur discussed in a separate RFC.
+This will be further discussed in a separate RFC.

 **Buffer Aliasing**